hchenqi/ViewDesign/README.md

 Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. `ViewDesign` is a single static, mostly header-based C++ library which is extremely lightweight without the need of a particular development environment but remains highly flexible and extensible.

-Qt uses size policy to describe the how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, then a specification with compatibility check.
-In `ViewDesign`, size traits can not only be used to check and catch ill-formed layouts at compile-time, but also automatically select different implementations of frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless and effortless to build up view components.
+Qt uses size policy to similarly describe how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, then a specification with compatibility check.
+In `ViewDesign`, size traits can not only be used to check and catch ill-combined layouts at compile-time, but also automatically select the compatible one from different implementations of common frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless to build up view components with little effort.

 Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. `ViewDesign` sticks to native C++ and provides multiple mechanisms for messaging like `Context` and `State` for developers to optionally choose or develop their own.